The Secrecy Clause

 There are some features of the UK animal testing regime we can be clear about.
 For example:

-Just 20 UK Government Home Office inspectors are responsible for ensuring compliance across the country, that’s the proper care and management of 200,000 living beings per inspector per year!
+The latest information obtained in August 2018 from the Home Office indicates that just 22 inspectors are responsible for ensuring compliance across the country.
+That’s the proper care and management of 169,090 living beings per inspector per year!

 We know that despite a 2013 industry concordat to research the means for describing practices openly, the Secrecy Clause remains intact.